A Semi-parametric Realized Joint Value-at-Risk and Expected Shortfall Regression Framework: DATA and EMPIRICAL STUDY

-where the loss function is $S = \sum_{t-1}^T S_t$.
-Taylor (2017) refers(\ref{es_caviar_log_score}) as AL log score.
-Compared with the likelihood function in (\ref{es_caviar_like_equation}), function (\ref{es_caviar_log_score}) is exactly the negative of the AL log-likelihood, and is a strictly consistent scoring rule that is jointly minimized by the true VaR and ES series.
-We use this to informally and jointly assess and compare the VaR and ES forecasts from all models.
+As discussed in Section \ref{es_caviar_section}, Taylor (2019) shows that the negative logarithm of the likelihood function (\ref{es_caviar_like_equation}) is strictly consistent for $Q_t$ and $ES_t$ considered jointly, and fits into the class of strictly consistent joint functions for VaR and ES developed by Fissler and Zeigel (2016).
+This loss function as in Equation (\ref{es_caviar_log_score}) is also called the AL log score in Taylor (2019).
+We use the average joint loss $S = \frac{1}{m} \sum_{t=n+1}^{n+m} S_t$ to formally and jointly assess and compare the VaR and ES forecasts from all models.

-Tables \ref{veloss} and \ref{veloss_summary} present the loss function values $S$, calculated using Equation (\ref{es_caviar_log_score}), which jointly assesses the accuracy of each model's VaR and ES forecasts, during the forecast period for each market.

-By this measure, the Re-ES-CAViaR-Exp models employing sub-sampled RV and sub-sampled RR perform best overall, with lower loss than most other models in most series and being consistently ranked better.
-Another observation here is that the VaR and ES joint loss from Re-ES-CAViaR-Exp specification is in general slightly lower than that of Re-ES-CAViaR-AR specification.
-This can be partially explained by the fact that the Re-ES-CAViaR-Exp has a simpler ES component compared to ReES-CAViaR-AR.
-The G-t and CARE models rank lowest among all models.
-Generally the Realized-ES-CAViaR models are better ranked with higher cost efficiency in ES forecasts than other models in most markets.
+Table \ref{Summ_joint_new} shows the average joint loss $S$ during the forecast period, separately for the indices and assets.
+The average rank based on the ranks of each model's joint VaR and ES loss $S$ across the indices and assets is also included.

+In general, under this measure, the advantages of employing the Realized-ES(-X)-CAViaR(-X) framework are clearly demonstrated.
+For index, the top 3 ranked models are all from Realized-ES(-X)-CAViaR(-X) family by average loss or average rank.
+For asset, the Realized-GARCH-tG-SSRV has good performance and appears as the top 3 models for both quantile levels, while the rest of the top performing models are all from Realized-ES(-X)-CAViaR(-X).
+Again, the Realized-ES(-X)-CAViaR(-X) employing SSRV and SSRV are especially preferred with low joint loss values and good rank.

+In addition, Bayer and Dimitriadis (2018) propose a regression based backtest for ES: it regresses the ES forecasts and an intercept term on the returns and tests whether the coefficients are (0,1), for intercept and slope respectively, and is conducted at a 5\% significance level.
+The results from this backtest, showing the counts of rejections of each model for each test over the 7 indices and 7 assets, are presented in Table \ref{es_back_test}.
+As can be seen, the test has apparently low power and produces few rejections, except for the Realized-GARCH-GG models, which is the only parametric framework using a Gaussian conditional return distribution.
+However, in general the proposed Realized-ES(-X)-CaViaR-X class of models is still less (or equally) likely to be rejected by the the test, compared to other models.

+To further demonstrate that extra forecasting efficiency can be gained by employing the proposed Realized-ES(-X)-CAViaR(-X) models, Figure \ref{Fig_es_fore_zoom_in} visualizes the ES forecasts (zoomed in) for S\&P500 from the CARE, ES-CAViaR-AR, and Realized-ES-SSRR-CAViaR-SSRR models.
+The VaR and ES joint loss of these three models are 2.2890, 2.2716, and 2.1191 respectively.
+Figure \ref{Fig_es_fore_zoom_in} shows the cost efficiency gain from Realized-ES(-X)-CAViaR(-X) models is in a similar and even clearer pattern to that from the VaR forecasts.
+The CARE model produces ES forecasts that are more extreme than the Realized-ES-SSRR-CAViaR-SSRR model's on 1687 days (79.8\%) in the forecast period.
+In addition, the ES-CAViaR-AS-Add model is more extreme than Realized-ES-SSRR-CAViaR-SSRR on 1363 days (64.5\%).